 This is another favorite breakfast-egg preparation, and it happens to be delicious in salads, too.
-These poached eggs are cooked without any fat and are easy to digest — a good thing for those in or coming out of treatment.
-Make sure if you are on a low-microbial diet that you cook the eggs thoroughly until they are hard.
+These poached eggs are cooked without any fat and are easy to digest — a good thing for those... in or coming out of treatment.
+Make sure if you are on an immunosuppressed diet that you cook the eggs thoroughly until the yolks are hard.
 Click here for the video!

-1. Pour hot water in a cast iron or Teflon-free, non-stick skillet.
+Pour hot water into a cast iron or Teflon-free, non-stick skillet.
 The water should be about ½-inch deep.
-Bring it to a slow boil over a medium flame.
+Bring it to a slow boil over medium heat.
 Add the vinegar and salt.
-Turn the heat down to low, so the water is barely bubbling.
+Turn the heat down to low so that the water is barely bubbling.

-3. Using a spatula gently cut where the whites may have joined to separate the eggs.
+Using a spatula, gently cut where the whites may have joined to separate the eggs.
 Slip the spatula under an egg and lift it off onto a warm plate.
 Repeat and serve immediately.

 Poached eggs seem to be difficult to make.
 There are molds, poaching rings, and all manner of kitchen paraphernalia to do something very basic and simple.
 The only purchase you really need to make is a carton of very fresh eggs.
 The white of an old egg is flat and watery, leaving the yolk high and dry and easily broken.
 The whites also spread all over the pan, explaining all those molds.
 When you break a fresh egg into a pan, the white is viscous and domed high around the yolk.
 These fresh whites make poaching easier.
 They hold their shape and cushion the yolk, making it less easy to break.

 Reviews & Comments

 No reviews yet.